A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Introduction

+exist with probability 1 for $\mu$ almost every $x \in \R^n$, while the limiting values $\lambda_1, \lambda_\Sigma$ are constant (independent of $x$) and deterministic (independent of the random sample $\omega$); for more details, see Theorem \ref{thm:non-random-MET} below.

-The value $\lambda_1$ is the \emph{top Lyapunov exponent}; the condition $\lambda_1 > 0$ implies sensitivity with respect to initial conditions as well as local moving-frame saddle-type behavior for (random) trajectories for $\mu$-typical initial $x$ for a.e. random sample $\omega \in \Omega$ (see \cite{young1995ergodic, barreira2002lyapunov}; see also \cite{arnold1995random, liu2006smooth, kifer2012ergodic} for emphasis on random dynamics).
-This abstract smooth ergodic theory leans on the Multiplicative Ergodic Theorem \cite{raghunathan1979proof, oseledets1968multiplicative, walters1993dynamical}; in brief, this result provides a a decomposition of the tangent bundle $T M$ into (random) sub-bundles along which various exponential growth rates (a.k.a.
-Lyapunov exponents) are realized.
-Similarly value $\lambda_\Sigma$ is the {\em sum Lyapunov exponent} and describes the asymptotic exponential rate at which Lebesgue volume is contracted/expanded by the dynamics.
+The value $\lambda_1$ is known as the \emph{top Lyapunov exponent}; the condition $\lambda_1 > 0$ implies exponential sensitivity with respect to initial conditions, as well as local moving-frame saddle-type behavior, for the (random) trajectories of $\mu$-typical initial $x$ corresponding to almost every random sample $\omega \in \Omega$ (see \cite{young1995ergodic, barreira2002lyapunov}; see also \cite{arnold1995random, liu2006smooth, kifer2012ergodic} for emphasis on random dynamics).
+This nonlinear moving-frame behavior is the subject of \emph{smooth ergodic theory}, and leans on the Multiplicative Ergodic Theorem \cite{raghunathan1979proof, oseledets1968multiplicative, walters1993dynamical}, which, roughly speaking, provides a decomposition of the tangent bundle $T\R^d$ into (random) sub-bundles along which various exponential growth rates (Lyapunov exponents) are realized.
+The value $\lambda_\Sigma$ is the {\em sum Lyapunov exponent} and describes the asymptotic exponential rate at which Lebesgue volume is contracted/expanded by the dynamics.
 For more information, see, e.g., the expositions \cite{young2013mathematical, wilkinson2017lyapunov}.